 Capital Southwest further states that the Plan will not unduly complicate Capital Southwest's structure because equity-based incentive compensation arrangements are widely used among corporations and commonly known to investors.
-Capital Southwest notes that the Plan is being submitted to shareholders for their approval.
-Capital Southwest further notes that the Plan will be disclosed to investors in accordance with the requirements for registration statements, and pursuant to the standards and guidelines adopted by the Financial Accounting Standards Board of Directors for operating companies.
-Capital Southwest concludes that the Plan will be adequately disclosed to investors and appropriately reflected in the market value of Capital Southwest's shares of common stock.
-In addition, Capital Southwest states that its shareholders will be further protected by the conditions to the requested order that assure continuing oversight of the operation of the Plan by Capital Southwest's Board of Directors.
+Capital Southwest notes that the Plan will be submitted to its shareholders for their approval.
+Capital Southwest represents that a concise, "plain English" description of the Plan, including its potential dilutive effect, will be provided in the proxy materials that will be submitted to Capital Southwest's shareholders.
+Capital Southwest also states that it will comply with the proxy disclosure requirements in Item 10 of Schedule 14A under the Exchange Act.
+Capital Southwest further notes that the Plan will be disclosed to investors in accordance with the requirements of the For m N-2 registration statement for closed-end investment companies, and pursuant to the standards and guidelines adopted by the Financial Accounting Standards Board for operating companies.
+In addition, Capital Southwest thus concludes that the Plan will be adequately disclosed to investors and appropriately reflected in the market value of Capital Southwest's shares.
+In addition, Capital Southwest thus concludes that the Plan will be further protected by the conditions to the requested order that assure continuing oversight of the operation of the Plan by Capital Southwest's Board.